lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 ## `nav` plugin changes

-The [nav plugin](https://lume.land/plugins/nav/) is useful to create menus of multiple levels.
+The [nav plugin](https://lume.land/plugins/nav/) is useful for creating menus at multiple levels.
 In this version, this plugin got several improvements and a **small BREAKING CHANGE** (sorry for that).

 ### BREAKING CHANGE: Changed the tree data interface

-The `nav.menu()` function returns an object tree taking into account the URL of the pages.
-Every object in the tree is a page or a directory and can have the following properties:
+The `nav.menu()` function returns an object tree using the pages' URL.
+Every object in the tree is a page or a directory and can have the following
+properties:

 - `item.slug` The name of the page or folder.
 - `item.data` If the element is a page, this is the data object of the page.
 If it's a folder, this value is undefined.
 - `item.children` An array of sub-pages and sub-folders.

-This structure doesn't fit well to order the elements, specially the sub-folder items.
+This structure doesn't fit well to order the elements, especially the sub-folder items.
 In the new structure, the `slug` property has been removed and this value is stored in `data.basename`.